-In the latter part of the 19th century, Thomas Hunt Talmage, a businessman from Brooklyn, built the structure as a summer residence which included the lake and 2000 acres of wilderness.
-Just prior to its completion, he died.
+In the latter part of the 19th century, Thomas Hunt Talmage, a businessman from Brooklyn, built a grand summer residence on Lake Joseph high in Sullivan County’s Catskill Mountains.
+The property included 2,000 acres of wilderness.
+However, just prior to the completion of Talmage House, Thomas died.

-As time passed, they developed a self-contained retreat which included farming, schools, children’s camps, a convent and a drug rehabilitation center.
-In addition, Lake Joseph became a major family vacation facility with many guest houses and cottages.
+As time passed, the Dominican Sisters developed a self-contained retreat which included farming facilities, schools, children’s camps, a convent and a drug rehabilitation center.
+The addition of guest houses and cottages made Lake Joseph a major family vacation destination.

-In the thirties, the Talmage House became the vacation home of Cardinals Hayes and Spellman.
-The house hosted hundreds of international dignitaries and celebrities over the years and became known as the Cardinal House.
+In the 1930’s, the Talmage House became the vacation home of Cardinals Hayes and Spellman.
+The main house hosted hundreds of international dignitaries and celebrities over the years and became known as the Cardinal House.

-The facility known as Saint Joseph reached its peak in the late sixties and closed after 120 years of service in the late seventies.
-Most of the existing buildings were raised and the land was returned to its original wilderness state leaving the Talmage House standing.
+The facility known as Saint Joseph’s reached its peak in the late 1960’s and closed after 120 years of service in the late 1970’s.
+Most of the existing buildings were razed and the land was returned to its original wilderness state, leaving the majestic Talmage House to fall into disrepair.

-In the early eighties, two lost Sunday drivers turned down a secluded road to seek directions back to the main highway.
-There stood the Talmage House, a bit ruffled but in reasonably good condition waiting to be discovered again.
+Then, in the early 1980’s, two lost Sunday drivers turned down a secluded road to seek directions back to the main highway.
+There stood the Talmage House, a bit ruffled but in reasonably good condition, waiting to be rediscovered.

-They immediately envisioned the dwelling as a fine country inn and welcomed its first guests in 1982.
+These two Sunday drivers immediately envisioned the dwelling as a fine country inn, and went to work on restoring it to its former glory.
+The Inn at Lake Joseph welcomed its first guests in 1984.